 Jen Rainnie of MALVADOS

-To MALVADOS founder, Jen Rainnie, richness means many things: freedom, unforgettable memories and bold adventure.
-She talks to us about her beach-inspired footwear and accessories brand, designed for a spontaneous lifestyle.
+To MALVADOS founder Jen Rainnie, richness means many things: freedom, unforgettable memories, and bold adventure.
+She speaks to us about her beach-inspired footwear and accessories brand, designed for a spontaneous lifestyle.
 “To move from one adventure to the next, you need footwear that’s as durable and comfortable as your lifestyle demands,” Rainnie says.

-Spanish for wicked, MALVADOS sandals are for women who live outside the lines, and who, like Rainnie, own their independence.
-“I’ve lived a pretty adventurous life—from van-living in my teens and early twenties while chasing the shoreline as a competitive windsurfer, to moving to Hawaii to fully embracing the beach lifestyle,” says Rainnie, a former windsurfing champion, who was born in Montréal and has spent decades travelling the globe.
+Spanish for wicked, MALVADOS sandals are for women who, like Rainnie, own their independence.
+“I’ve lived a pretty adventurous life—from van-living in my teens and early twenties while chasing the shoreline as a competitive windsurfer to moving to Hawaii to fully embracing the beach lifestyle,” says Rainnie, a former windsurfing champion, who was born in Montreal and has spent decades travelling the globe.

 MALVADOS Marlee II Taboo sandal.
 Photography courtesy of MALVADOS.

 After retiring from boardsports, Rainnie spent two years working for her dream company, Roxy and Quiksilver, at the height of surf culture.
 “It was an incredible chapter and a powerful learning experience that I feel truly lucky to have had,” Rainnie continues.
 “My time at Quiksilver taught me the value of authentic branding and the impact of grassroots marketing.
-Eventually, I saw a gap in the market for a more elevated take on beach flip flops and sandals—and that’s how MALVADOS was born,” says Rainnie of her decisive shift to the world of design.
+Eventually, I saw a gap in the market for a more elevated take on beach flip-flops and sandals—and that’s how MALVADOS was born,” says Rainnie, reflecting on her decisive shift to the world of design.
 She launched her brand out of Vancouver, impeccably merging ocean with fashion.

 Continues below.